DizhiWang/DizhiWang.github.io/index.md

     <p>

-      I am a Ph.D. student in Economics at the
+      I am a Ph.D. candidate in Economics at the
       <a href="https://economics.ucsc.edu/">University of California, Santa Cruz (UCSC)</a>,
       advised by <a href="https://sites.google.com/view/acspearot/home">Professor Alan Spearot</a>,
       with research interests in international trade and macroeconomics.
 My work examines how capital mobility shapes globalization’s effects, particularly how firms, wages, and welfare respond to trade liberalization.